School Supplies

 What is Engineering Physics?

-The Engineering Physics major applies cutting-edge research in physics and engineering to real-world innovations in many modern technologies.
+The Engineering Physics major applies cutting-edge research in physics and engineering to innovations in modern technologies.
 Engineering physicists work across a variety of industries, developing instruments for use in experiments (such as a gravitational wave observatory) or devices that harness physical phenomena (such as advanced nanomaterials for solar energy, quantum computers, and cancer therapies).
 They may model complex natural phenomena, from the inner workings of cells to the formation of entire solar systems.

 The Engineering Physics major is suited for those with a strong interest in pure or applied physics who see its creative possibilities.
 It provides students with both specialized physics and engineering courses.
 Having been a part of the EngSci program for almost six decades, EngPhys has a long history of innovation and successful graduates.
-In fact, Engineering Science itself used to be called “Engineering Physics”!

-Engineering Physics includes both specialized physics and engineering design courses.
+Engineering Physics includes specialized physics and engineering design courses.
 Courses cover concepts from theoretical and applied physics to pure and applied math and computer science.
 They are taught by professors from U of T’s Departments of Physics, Mathematics, Chemical Engineering & Applied Chemistry, Electrical & Computer Engineering, and more.

 Why Choose Engineering Physics?